 Partnerships and Affiliations

-Utica College and the Economic Crime Institute partners and is affiliated with public, private, and other academic entities that enhances its mission and values.
+Utica College and the Economic Crime and Cybersecurity Institute partners and is affiliated with public, private, and other academic entities that enhances its mission and values.
 The following entities as such entities:

 Association of Certified Anti-Money Laundering Specialists

 ACAMS is the largest international membership organization dedicated to enhancing the knowledge and expertise of Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) and financial crime detection and prevention professionals, from a wide range of industries, in both the public and private sectors.
 ACAMS recognized Utica College as one of its education and training partners for its economic crime programs, the Economic Crime Institute, and the Center for Identity Management and Information Protection (CIMIP).

 Committee on National Security Systems (CNSS)